 Estimated Net Worth: $75.8 billion

-One of the richest people in California, Mark Zuckerberg, is another famous and successful billionaire that dropped out of Harvard University.
+One of the richest people in California, Mark Zuckerberg, is another famous and successful billionaire who dropped out of Harvard University.
 His wealth is derived from Meta Platforms, a parent company of Facebook, Instagram, and WhatsApp, among other subsidiaries, from his dorm room.

 Zuckerberg visited his alma mater to deliver the commencement speech to the class of 2017; he was then conferred with an honorary degree.